amykapernick/blog/site/posts/2019-a-retrospective.md

 ## Community

 This year I've become more involved in the community, starting by accidentally joining the committee for [DDD Perth](https://dddperth.com/) (my one job for the AGM was **not** to join the committee 😂).
 While I've watched people organising conferences from afar, and have done some event organising myself, this was completely different.
-DDD Perth first started in Perth 5 years ago with around 100 attendees and in 2019 we had just over 800 attendees on the day, it was so much fun to be involved with the event and to see all our hard work pay off when the event was even more successful than the previous year.
+DDD Perth first started in Perth 5 years ago with around 100 attendees and in 2019 we had a little over 800 attendees on the day, it was so much fun to be involved with the event and to see all our hard work pay off when the event was even more successful than the previous year.

 I've also continued to be involved with [Fenders](https://www.fenders.co/), as this community group is what helped me get to where I am today.
 Without the support and help from the amazing members in Fenders, I wouldn't have had half the opportunities I've had this year.
 I've also continued helping and mentoring at various other community events this year, including several women who code workshops, one of which I got to run my first workshop, *Intro to HTML*, which was a huge success (1 hour to teach a group about HTML and every attendee had a live webpage at the end of the hour).